 Crutch Character Class: Red Mages, the jacks of all trades.
-They can use most heavy weapons and armour, can cast the first three levels of black and white magic spells (and you get a grand total of 1 spell above that level for very large chunk of the game) and have mostly above average stats.
-Late in the game, they suffer from being masters of none side of things, especially once black and white mages get access to 5th level spells, which are over three times as powerful as anything a red mage can cast, although mastering the class does provide Magikarp Power in the form of Dualcast.
+They can use most heavy weapons and armor, can cast the first three levels of Black and White magic spells (and you get a grand total of 1 spell above that level for very large chunk of the game) and have mostly above average stats.
+Late in the game, they suffer from being masters of none side of things, especially once Black and White Mages get access to 5th level spells, which are over three times as powerful as anything a Red Mage can cast, although mastering the class does provide Magikarp Power in the form of Dualcast.

 Disability Immunity: Galuf's amnesia saves him (and the rest of the party) from the Siren, since he doesn't recognize the illusory loved one she shows him.

 Disc One Final Boss: The battle against Exdeath at the end of the second world, complete with the early plot segments in the third world being almost like a playable epilogue.
 That said, Exdeath is the final boss... just in a different battle.

 1000 Needles.
 Doing 1000 damage is great when most non-boss monsters have triple digit hit points.